UGREEN-NASync/community-guide/docs/ugos/install/nextcloud-aio/index.md

 For more information visit the [nextcloud-aio GitHub repository](https://github.com/nextcloud/all-in-one)

 ## Instructions
 Create a new directory called `nextcloud-aio` within the docker folder and create a new `compose.yaml` file.
-The docker compose file for nextcloud-aio can be found [here](docs/ugos/install/nextcloud-aio/compose.yaml).
+The docker compose file for nextcloud-aio can be found [here](/docs/ugos/install/nextcloud-aio/compose.yaml).

 [!TIP]
-The name of the folder always dictates the prefix that docker specifies for all things automatically created, e..g volumes, networks, service names (unless specified otherwise).
+The name of the folder always dictates the prefix that docker specifies for all things automatically created, e.g. volumes, networks, service names (unless specified otherwise).

 Save the compose file, right click the `nextcloud-aio` folder in the VSCode Explorer and choose `Open in integrated terminal`.
 Launch the container by executing